tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Documentation Format Reference.md

 group: reference
 ---

-# LiveCode Documentation Format Reference
+# Documentation Format Reference

 ## Introduction

-LiveCode uses a custom documentation format for the dictionary and for extension APIs.
+There is a custom documentation format for the dictionary and for extension APIs.
 The format has very few special characters and is intended to maximise readability and modifiability.

 ## Format

-Documentation for a LiveCode API or documentation entry consists of a series of elements and their values, in the following form:
+Documentation for an API or documentation entry consists of a series of elements and their values, in the following form:

 *elementName* : *content*